BAK small

 a. comportementen boeken of the Kweekschool voor de Zeevaart as held by the Archives of the city of Amsterdam.

 b.
-Authrors archive for collected information and photos
+Authors Archive for collected information and photos.

 c.
-2nd world war pesonell records Dutch Government London.
+2nd world war personell records Dutch Government London.

 d.
-Stamboek from the HAL archive as held by the municipel archives of the City of Rotterdam.
+Stamboek & Mouvement boeken from the HAL archive as held by the Municipel archives of the City of Rotterdam.